-If we are going to delve into the world of the ESP32, one of the first things we need to talk about is what a SoC, a SoM, and a development board are, and the differences between them.
+If we are going to delve into the world of the ESP32, one of the first things we need to talk about is what is a SoC, a SoM, a development board, and the differences between them.

-This is because you often see a lot of people getting confused, saying they have a Wemos ESP32-S2, an ESP32-D0WD-V3, and that this other one has a “I don’t know what”.
+This is because later you see a lot of people getting confused saying they have a Wemos ESP32-S2, an ESP32-D0WD-V3, and that this other one has a “something or other”.

-Furthermore, considering that the designations of the Espressif families don’t help much either (ESP32-C2, ESP32-S2, ESP32-S3).
-Moreover, the marketing from sellers (especially from Chinese vendors) doesn’t help clarify things.
+Furthermore, if we consider that the designations of Espressif’s families aren’t very helpful either (ESP32-C2, ESP32-S2, ESP32-S3).
+On top of that, the advertising from sellers (especially Chinese sellers) doesn’t help to clarify things.

-So let’s break it down and dedicate a post first to see what a CPU, a SoC, SoM, and a development board are.
+So let’s take it step by step and dedicate a post first to see what that is about a CPU, a SoC, SoM, and a development board.

 What is a SoC and what is a SoM